 To better understand how this works, let’s look at an example of how it might be used in your resume.
 For our example, let’s assume that you’re applying for a managerial position where the job posting lists “inventory control” as a key qualification.
 Now, you could just include the fact that you managed inventory in your previous position.
 The better option is to use the STAR method to provide greater clarity and color to your resume description.
-Let’s take a look at how you might think through this process.
+Let’s breakdown how you might think through this process.

-Situation: I served as the branch manager for an industrial equipment warehouse, and was responsible for managing shipments, maintaining inventories, and tracking district sales.
+I served as the branch manager for an industrial equipment warehouse, and was responsible for managing shipments, maintaining inventories, and tracking district sales.

-Task: When I was hired, the company lacked a cohesive system for inventory control, which resulted in delayed order fulfillment and a high volume of order cancelations.
+When I was hired, the company lacked a cohesive system for inventory control, which resulted in delayed order fulfillment and a high volume of order cancelations.

-Action: I led a team effort to redesign our inventory control system, implementing new quality controls, improved network integration, and a revised training program for new hires.
+I led a team effort to redesign our inventory control system, implementing new quality controls, improved network integration, and a revised training program for new hires.

 Now, obviously, that description is too long to be used in your resume.
 However, we can use the information you generated with the STAR method to create your resume entry.